 Engage in intensive training to understand the neuroscience underlying learning disabilities and interventions for these disabilities.

-From July 17-21, 2017 Learning & the Brain is offering a Summer Institute in Santa Barbara, CA. This Institute will focus on how to apply neuroscientific research to develop individualized interventions for students with learning disabilities.
+From July 5-8 2016 Learning & the Brain is offering a Summer Institute in Boston, MA.
+This Institute will focus on how to apply neuroscientific research to develop individualized interventions for students with learning disabilities.
 You will learn how to classify learning disorders into distinct categories or subtypes based upon critical neurodevelopmental markers inherent within the child.

 Active participation is expected throughout this Institute.
 There will be interactive lectures and facilitated discussions that include the sharing of experiences and questions from the participants.
 A full schedule of class sessions and activities is held each day, amounting to a program total of 20 hours.
 Additionally, there will be daily assignments for the final project.

-The Institute sessions will all take place in the Sierra Madre complex on the campus of UC Santa Barbara.
+The Institute sessions will all take place at the Boston Park Plaza.
 Course materials are provided.

 Dr. Feifer is the author or co-author of several books including Integrating RTI With Cognitive Neuropsychology: A Scientific Approach to Reading (2007), Neuropsychology of Mathematics (2005) and The Neuropsychology of Written Language Disorders: Diagnosis and Intervention (2002).

 Interaction between faculty and participants outside the classroom is an integral part of the Institute.
-To foster this total immersion learning environment, participants are housed in undergraduate dormitory accommodations on the UC Santa Barbara campus.
-The dormitory rooms are located in the recently opened Sierra Madre complex.
-Participants are assigned to their own bedroom in a shared two-bedroom apartment with each participant having their own bathroom.
-Linens are provided.
-All facilities are ADA compliant.
-The Institute provides four nights lodging with an arrival date of July 17 and a departure date of July 21.
-If you are interested in making your own accommodations off-campus or would like to arrange an early arrival on campus, please call us at 781-449-4010 x 101.
+To foster this total immersion learning environment, participants are housed in their own rooms at the Boston Park Plaza in Boston, MA.
+The Institute provides three nights lodging with an arrival date of July 5 and departure date of July 8.
+The hotel is located one block from the Boston Public Garden and close to the historic Back Bay section of Boston, the Boston Common and the Theater District.
+The hotel is ADA compliant.
+If you are interested in making your own accommodations or would like to extend your stay at the conference hotel, please call us at 781-449-4010 x 101.
 Please check the online schedule for information on the meals provided.
-Note: The UCSB campus is a smoke-free campus.